-- Cleaning and repairing of ashlar masonry wall surfaces and carved stone blocks - Detachment of cement joints and replacement with joints of lime mortar mixed with fine grain sandstone - Restoration of the damaged stones and replacement according to the defined criteria (see Table 1) - Restoration of masonry including the filling of holes and small openings using ashlars - Dry cleaning of stone surfaces from loose deposits - Removal of paints (stains) from stone surfaces - Consolidating historical plasters - New mortars to be used in the restoration works - New hydraulic lime mortars - Removal of plaster from the wall - Removal of the cement mortar - Pointing and re-jointing
+- Cleaning and repairing of ashlar masonry wall surfaces and carved stone blocks - Detachment of cement joints and replacement with joints of lime mortar mixed with fine grain sandstone - Restoration of the damaged stones and replacement according to the defined criteria (see Table 1) - Restoration of masonry including the filling of holes and small openings using ashlars - Dry cleaning of stone surfaces from loose deposits - Removal of paints (stains) from stone surfaces - Consolidating historical plasters - New mortars to be used in the restoration works - New hydraulic lime mortars - Removal of plaster from the wall - Removal of the cement mortar - Pointing and rejointing

-12.1.
+10.1.
 General

-- At the points where deep and severe cracks are formed, as in the south and east wall, the stones should be carefully dismantled on either side of the cracks.
+- At the points where deep and severe cracks are formed, the stones should be carefully dismantled on either side of the cracks (see 5.9, 5.11, 5.12).
 Subsequently, the masonry should be rebuilt with stones similar to the original ones in both size and texture using of "stitching".
-It is suggested that additional timber beams are positioned in. - Thereafter, rubble filling and mortar pointing, to be implemented on the masonry and then gypsum plaster coatings, to its interior face. - Other smaller cracks to be filled up with solid rubblework and be properly pointed up, so that the stones which are displaced, and the rest of the masonry are well bound together. - The filling stones which either detached, weathered, decayed or at risk of collapsing, as well as any eroded and cracked mortar joints should be repointed, removed or replaced, for instance when the mortar joints go deeper than 3 cm from the surface of the stone, then the stone pointing must be renewed with mortar, after having first removed the original pointing. - Most of the joints of the walls to be pointed. - Injections grouting to be applied where indicate on drawings.

-- Remove all internal plaster except where there are historical coatings and frescoes as shown in drawings.
-Re apply gypsum plaster after repair the stones and cracks as foreseen from the technical specifications below.
+It is suggested that additional stainless steel rods are positioned in. - Thereafter, rubble filling and mortar pointing, to be implemented on the masonry and then gypsum plaster coatings, to its interior face. - Other smaller cracks to be filled up with solid rubblework and be properly pointed up, so that the stones which are displaced, and the rest of the masonry are well bound together. - The filling stones which either detached, weathered, decayed or at risk of collapsing, as well as any eroded and cracked mortar joints should be repointed, removed or replaced, for instance when the mortar joints go deeper than 3 cm from the surface of the stone, then the stone pointing must be renewed with mortar, after having first removed the original pointing. - Most of the joints of the walls to be pointed. - Injections grouting to be applied where indicate on drawings. - Remove all internal plaster where is necessary and shown in drawings except where there are historical coatings and frescoes as shown in drawings.
+Re apply lime plaster after repair the stones and cracks as foreseen from the technical specifications.
 Conserve the historical and frescoes according the conservator's prescriptions. - The plaster at the bottom part of the Church should be cleaned and left to dry out all the remaining moisture prior to the reapplication of dehumidifying plasters.
-Small holes should be opened along the bottom part of the masonry walls to allow the moisture to dry out faster through them
+Small holes should be opened along the bottom part of the masonry walls to allow the moisture to dry out faster through them as it is described in 3.2-PVC ventilation pipes.

-12.2.
+10.2.
 Dry cleaning of loose surface deposits on the stone surfaces